Hariprasath687/PyTorch-Simple-MaskRCNN_Jetson_Nano/README.md

 # PyTorch-Simple-MaskRCNN_Jetson_Nano
 Modified open source implementation of Mask RCNN for Edge Devices

-•	Backbone: Replace ResNet with MobileNet or EfficientNet for lighter computation
+•	Backbone: Replace ResNet with MobileNet for lighter computation

 •	Convolutional Layers: Use depthwise separable convolutions to reduce computation and memory usage